Corporate life in Singapore – A Student’s Experience

 Singapore is not just a lion city but also a commercial and financial hub for the South-east Asian countries.
-Due to this reason and to apply my learnt accounting skills and economics knowledge to the real-life society, I chose to intern in Singapore with PAX Edutainment.
+Due to this reason and to apply my learned accounting skills and economics knowledge to real-life society, I chose to intern in Singapore with PAX Edutainment.
+Corporate life in Singapore

 - Consulting and Advisory